- College of Education Office for Student Success

 - Support to boost your confidence

 - Direction and assistance in building a professional network of career professionals

 What is expected of you as a mentee:

 - Participate in one monthly mentoring meeting, requiring an hour of your time each month

 - A commitment to building a positive mentoring relationship that hopefully will continue for years to come

 Sign up to be part of our fall 2023 scholar cohort.

 Become a Mentor

 Did you have a mentor who made a difference in your life?
 Now, you can give back by mentoring a current Black/African American College of Education student.
 Through your guidance, your mentee will learn and grow.
 Both you and your mentee will enjoy the benefits of the experience.
-You'll have the opportunity to:
+Mentoring opportunities are available in two formats: one-on-one mentoring as well as facilitating a small student group.
+With both these formats you'll have the opportunity to: